incognick/.github/profile/README.md

 Go, Postgres, and the unglamorous infrastructure that keeps products running: queues, schedulers, data integrity, and reliability.
 I like simple architectures that are easy to reason about and hard to break.

-## Background

-Over the years I've worked on backend and infrastructure systems at Dapper Labs, Chick-fil-A, VividCortex, and I founded Hyprcubd.
-I tend to gravitate toward the parts of a system most people would rather not think about.